nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 - `MODE_NUMBER` 1 starts a 30 minutes timer
 - `MODE_NUMBER` 2 starts a 1 hour timer
 - `MODE_NUMBER` 3 starts a 1.5 hour timer

+_Important Note:
+When the timer prints out the remaining time while you are typing in a command (e.g. `pause`/`stop`), Sherpass might have trouble processing your command.
+Don't worry if your command was not processed correctly, simply type in it again._

 Examples: